Adamson123/Notepad-App/README.md

 -   HTML5, CSS3, JavaScript
 -   boostrap icons

-### How to Contribute:

-As a learner aspiring to become a full-stack developer, your input is invaluable.
-Please provide feedback and suggestions on areas where I can improve and grow.
-Your contributions will help me achieve my goal of mastering full-stack development.

 ### Contact:

 For any questions or feedback regarding XPAD, feel free to reach out to me: